 Research Reserve Plays Key Role in Disaster Prevention and Response

-The Padilla Bay Research Reserve’s expertise and data inform a plan to protect natural resources from oil-spill disasters.
+The Takeaway: The Padilla Bay Research Reserve’s expertise and data inform a plan to protect natural resources from oil-spill disasters.

 On two sides of Padilla Bay sit oil refineries, oil and natural gas pipelines, a railroad that transports oil, and a highway taking refinery products to the rest of the state.
 Coordinated oil-spill prevention and response is vital to protect wildlife, waterfowl, fish, and shellfish.
 A disaster-response initiative that is relying on know-how from the Padilla Bay National Estuarine Research Reserve already has convinced the state to start revising some oil-spill response plans.